 EAPUOC is dedicated to ensuring timely flow of information.
 Please check here often to learn about new developments, fresh resources and exciting events.

-- June 9th - Annual Golf Tournament - Broadmoor Public Golf Course, Sherwood Park, Alberta – CANCELLED DUE TO COVID
+- June 15th - Meeting/Annual Golf Tournament - Broadmoor Public Golf Course, Sherwood Park, Alberta

 Event focuses on partnerships that protect underground infrastructure and public safety

 March 2, 2019 Edmonton, AB– Local historians, municipal government, safety advocates and the capital region’s underground infrastructure operators marked the 40th anniversary of one of the largest peacetime civic evacuations on record at the Mill Woods Public Library this Saturday.